Edinburgh-Chemistry-Teaching/MD_ResearchTechniques/paper.md

 ## Session 2
-The second session is an "Introduction to molecular dynamics simulations".
-This workshop is adapted from a GROMACS tutorial by Cathrine Bergh, Maryam Majdolhosseini and Alessandra Villa.[@lysozyme] A short lecture at the start introduces theoretical background topics in molecular simulations, such as force fields, thermodynamic ensembles, and typical system requirements.
+The second session, *"Introduction to molecular dynamics simulations"*, guides students thought the process of running a simple MD simulations using GROMACS.
+This workshop is adapted from a GROMACS tutorial by Cathrine Bergh, Maryam Majdolhosseini and Alessandra Villa.[@lysozyme]
+A short lecture at the start introduces theoretical background topics in molecular simulations, including the concepts of force fields, system preparation, thermodynamic ensembles (e.g., NVT and NPT), and resource requirements for simulation.

-The hands-on component walks students through the three main aspects of practical molecular simulation via a simple protein, using the GROMACS software.
-This includes pre-processing input files, running energy minimization, and equilibrating the system.
-Students visualise the resulting trajectories using VMD[@vmd] and analyse the outputs using in-build GROMACS[@gromacs] commands and Xmgrace.[@xmgrace]
+The practical component uses a lysozyme-in-water system to introduce students to key stages of a simulation workflow:

+- Pre-processing: Converting input files (e.g., PDB structures) into GROMACS-compatible formats, generating topologies, defining the simulation box, and adding solvent and ions.
+- Simulation Execution: Performing energy minimisation followed by equilibration in the NVT and NPT ensembles.
+- Post-processing and Analysis: Using built-in GROMACS tools to extract thermodynamic quantities (e.g., temperature, pressure, potential energy), trajectory information, and structural properties such as RMSD and radius of gyration.

+Students visualise the structure and dynamics using VMD[@vmd] and analyse the data using Xmgrace.[@xmgrace] Students are prompted to think critically about their simulation results.

 ## Session 3